LaiCharlie/IntroToAI_FinalProject/README.md

-## Intro to AI – Final Project: DrawGuess with AI Judge
+## Intro to AI – Final Project: DrawGuess with AI Judger

 ### Introduction